 You can then continue to offer valuable discounts and promotions according to their spending methods.
 For example, if you’re an online store and can see a client placing items in their bag but not purchasing, then why not offer them a coupon code to give them an incentive to make the purchase?

-Once you’ve established that initial rapport, you need to try and retain it, and a great way of doing that is through personalisation.
-Use web analytics to identify your client’s spending habits to help you personalise the content that you are sending them.
+Once you’ve established that initial rapport, you need to try and retain it, and a great way of doing that is through personalization.
+Use web analytics to identify your client’s spending habits to help you personalize the content that you are sending them.
 This can include relevant offers, inside information on the latest products and advice on how they can maximise the use of their account.

 Don’t focus solely on trying to get money out of your client.
 It’s a two-way relationship, so little gestures like a message on their birthday can go a long way – especially if you’re a smaller business.